TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/Get-JcSdkBulkUsersResult.md

 # Get-JcSdkBulkUsersResult

 ## SYNOPSIS
-This endpoint will return the results of particular user import or update job request.
+This endpoint will return the results of particular user import or get job request.

 #### Sample Request
 ```